Long-eared owl: Identification

-Over much of its range, long-eared owls occur with the related short-eared owl, the latter species averaging slightly larger.
+Over much of its range, long-eared owls occur with the related short-eared owl, which is slightly larger.
 Much has been written about distinguishing them in the field, though, if seen well, the resemblance between the species is not particularly strong.
 Furthermore, the two species differ in habitat preferences, with the short-eared owl often favoring (where available) any kind of entirely treeless, open habitats (including many wetlands and Arctic tundra as well as steppe, prairie and extensive meadows), often avoiding the edge habitats favored by the long-eared owl.
 However, in dim light, at a distance or in flight, confusion is certainly possible.
 In both long-eared and short-eared owls, the flight style when seen has a distinctive, erratic and buoyant flapping quality that many birdwatchers consider reminiscent of a moth.
 At rest, the ear-tufts of the long-eared owl serve to easily distinguish the two (although long-eared owls can sometimes hold their ear-tufts lax).
 The iris-colour differs: yellow in short-eared, and often orange in long-eared.
 Furthermore, the black surrounding the eyes is vertical and slight on the long-eared, and horizontal and far more conspicuous on the short-eared.
 Overall, the short-eared owl tends to be a paler, sandier-looking bird than the long-eared, lacking the darker and more extensive markings of the latter.
 There are a number of other ways in which the two species differ which are best seen when they are flying.
 Short-eared owls often have a broad white band along the rear edge of the wing, which is not shown by long-eared owls.
 On the upperwing, the short-eared owl's primary-patches are usually paler and more obvious.
 The band on the upper side of the short-eared owl's tail is usually bolder than that of the long-eared.
 The short-eared's innermost secondaries are often dark-marked, contrasting with the rest of the underwing.
 The long-eared owl has streaking throughout its underparts, whereas on the short-eared the streaking ends at the breast.
 The dark markings on the underside of the tips of the longest primaries are bolder on short-eared owls.
 The upperparts of short-eared owls are coarsely blotched, whereas on the long-eared they are more finely marked.
 The short-eared owl also differs structurally from the long-eared, having longer, slimmer wings.
 The shorter and broader wings in combination with a squarer tail in long-eared owls produce proportions more reminiscent of a buzzard than the short-eared owl.
 When studied by their osteological features, however, the long-eared and short-eared owls are difficult to distinguish.